Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 % make all
 ```

-The generated SD card image:  $TRD_HOME/vitis_prj/package_out/sd_card.img.gz

-The implemented Vivado project: $TRD_HOME/vitis_prj/hw/binary_container_1/link/vivado/vpl/prj/prj.xpr
+Upon completion, you will find the generated SD card image here '$TRD_HOME/vitis_prj/package_out/sd_card.img.gz' and the implemented Vivado project here '$TRD_HOME/vitis_prj/hw/binary_container_1/link/vivado/vpl/prj/prj.xpr'

-**Note1:** With 'make help' to see more detailed information about the commands.
+**Note1:** You can execute 'make help' to see more detailed information.

-**Note2:** The implementation strategy is set in the file '$TRD_HOME/vitis_prj/scripts/system.cfg', the default strategy is " prop=run.impl_1.strategy=Performance_ExploreWithRemap ".
+**Note2:** The implementation strategy may be changed by editing the file '$TRD_HOME/vitis_prj/scripts/system.cfg'.
+The default strategy is " prop=run.impl_1.strategy=Performance_ExploreWithRemap ".
-           The implementation strategy may be changed by editing `system.cfg`.

-**Note3:** With same configuration of DPUCV2DX8G, 'libadf.a' file of AI Engine can be reused.
-Comment out the last line of '$TRD_HOME/vitis_prj/Makefile', to save compile time for re-building the hardware design.
+**Note3:** If you are not modifying the configuration of the DPUCV2DX8G the compiled AIE Engine archive 'libadf.a' can be reused.
+If you wish to skip compilation, comment out the last line of '$TRD_HOME/vitis_prj/Makefile', which will save time when re-building the hardware design.
 ```
 # -@rm -rf aie
 ```

 #### 5.2.2 Get Json File

 The 'arch.json' file is an important file required by Vitis AI.
-It works together with Vitis AI compiler to support model compilation with various DPUCV2DX8G configurations.
-The 'arch.json' file will be generated by Vitis during the compilation of DPUCV2DX8G TRD, it can be found in '$TRD_HOME/vitis_prj/package_out/sd_card' .
+It works together with the Vitis AI compiler to support model compilation with various DPUCV2DX8G configurations.
+The 'arch.json' file will be generated by Vitis during the compilation of DPUCV2DX8G reference design, it can be found in '$TRD_HOME/vitis_prj/package_out/sd_card' .

 It can also be found in the following path:
 ```